|Summer College||ACADEMIC Camps||Band Camps||ATHLETIC Camps||Cheer and Dance Camps|

-In addition to their work in the Goodwin Music Hall, participants will experience campus-life while residing in Auburn's resident dormitories, eating at campus dining facilities, and enjoying social and recreational activities.
-Camp participants will have 24/7 counselor supervision.
+In addition to developing their musical talents, students will experience campus-life residing in Auburn's resident dormitories, eating at campus dining facilities, and enjoying evening social and recreational activities.
+Students will have 24/7 counselor supervision.

 Please complete and return the required camp form packet not later than two weeks after registration.
 Return instructions are included in the packet.